Levantine Arabic: Dialects

 Levantine is spoken in the fertile strip on the eastern shores of the Mediterranean: from the Turkish coastal provinces of Adana, Hatay, and Mersin in the north to the Negev, passing through Lebanon, the coastal regions of Syria (Latakia and Tartus governorates) as well as around Aleppo and Damascus, the Hauran in Syria and Jordan, the rest of western Jordan, Palestine and Israel.
 Other Arabic varieties border it: Mesopotamian and North Mesopotamian Arabic to the north and north-east; Najdi Arabic to the east and south-east; and Northwest Arabian Arabic to the south and south-west.

 The similarity among Levantine dialects transcends geographical location and political boundaries.
 The urban dialects of the main cities (such as Damascus, Beirut, and Jerusalem) have much more in common with each other than they do with the rural dialects of their respective countries.
 The sociolects of two different social or religious groups within the same country may also show more dissimilarity with each other than when compared with their counterparts in another country.

 The process of linguistic homogenization within each country of the Levant makes a classification of dialects by country possible today.
 Linguist Kees Versteegh classifies Levantine into three groups: Lebanese/Central Syrian (including Beirut, Damascus, Druze Arabic, Cypriot Maronite), North Syrian (including Aleppo), and Palestinian/Jordanian.
 He writes that distinctions between these groups are unclear, and isoglosses cannot determine the exact boundary.
-Mutual intelligibility between these varieties is high.

 The dialect of Aleppo shows Mesopotamian influence.
 The prestige dialect of Damascus is the most documented Levantine dialect.
 A "common Syrian Arabic" is emerging.
 Similarly, a "Standard Lebanese Arabic" is emerging, combining features of Beiruti Arabic (which is not prestigious) and Jabale Arabic, the language of Mount Lebanon.
 In Çukurova, Turkey, the local dialect is endangered.
 Bedouin varieties are spoken in the Negev and the Sinai Peninsula, areas of transition between Levantine and Egyptian.
 The dialect of Arish, Egypt, is classified by Linguasphere as Levantine.
 The Amman dialect is emerging as an urban standard in Jordanian Arabic, while other Jordanian and Palestinian Arabic dialects include Fellahi (rural) and Madani (urban).
 The Gaza dialect contains features of both urban Palestinian and Bedouin Arabic.